How to Get Up to Speed in Your New Leadership Role

 The need for peace and quiet

 My two grandfathers lived in a very small East Texas town, perhaps several hundred houses in town and the neighboring countryside.
 One grandfather was a railroad section foreman, the other a subsistence farmer.
 Both worked hard with their hands.
 While they certainly used their brains in their work, the demand they placed on their brains was certainly different from what we do today in our “always-on” lifestyle.
 While they had the daily newspaper and radio, we have at our fingertips essentially instant access to each other as well as to the world’s knowledge and activities through our ha

-Today’s Tuesday Reading, Slow Down, is an essay by Jason Murray, Network Architect at the Washington University in St. Louis.
-[He may be reached at email@example.com.]
+Today’s Tuesday Reading, It Began with Curiosity, is an essay by Jill Purdy, Director of Finance at the University of Nebraska-Kearney.
+[She may be reached at email@example.com.]

-His essay first appeared as a program reflection earlier this year.
+Her essay first appeared as a program reflection earlier this year.

 Six months ago, at the beginning of the New Year, the first Tuesday Reading, I Resolve To …, focused on New Year’s Resolutions.
 This has been my custom.
 In that essay, I referenced research reporting that though 57% of the individuals surveyed were confident that they would be successful in achieving their goals, only 12% actually were successful.
 This, our July 4th holiday last week, as well as an essay